College Athletic Recruitment Checklist: A Step-By-Step Guide to Getting Recruited

 Most students choose:

-Certification Account *Amateurism-Only Certification account is only reserved for
+• Option 2: Amateurism-Only Certification account is only reserved for international students.

 By January 15: Be sure to record yourself playing your sport or at least put a plan in place to get video recordings.